SahilHemnani777/Backend_OOP_Projects_in_Java/README.md

                                                                   Replay the current song,
                                                                   List the songs in the playlist,
                                                                   Remove the song from playlist, --> A song must exist in an album before it can be added to the playlist (so you can only play songs that you own).
-As an optional extra.